 As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-Ayurveda and Essential Oils For Balancing Doshas
+Ayurveda and Essential Oils to Balance Doshas

 Essential oils in ayurveda complement diet and lifestyle choices to balance your body based on your dosha and sub-doshas.
+Let's look at ayurveda and essential oils.

 Ayurveda has five concepts, called elements: